b1naryth1ef/rowboat-docs/src/setup.md

 Modlog allows you to see events and changes that happen on your server.

 "channels" Dictionary of Channel IDs.
 Designates which channel the bot logs events to.
 Channel ID should be listed below, properly indented.
 This means you can have multiple channels and seperate your modlogs based on events if you'd like.
-"timestamps" Boolean. if set to true will append a timestamp in front of each log event.
+"timestamps" Boolean.
+If set to true will append a timestamp in front of each log event.
 "timezone" String.
 Designates which timezone that timestamps are rendered in.
 "exclude" List of API Events.
 Events which will be excluded from the log.
 If empty, it'll include all events.
 "include" List of API Events.
 Events which will be included.
 If empty, it'll exclude no events.
 If events are provided, it'll only include those events and disregard the exclude setting.
-"ignored_users" List of User IDs. will exclude events from the User IDs listed.
+"ignored_users" List of User IDs.
+Will exclude events from the User IDs listed.
 Bot commands will still be logged.

 ### [Censor](https://rowboat.party/plugins/censor.html)